zingale/phy504/_sources/cxx-datatypes.rst.txt

 Notice that there is a new pattern here, the use of ``<>``---this is used in template functions, a topic we will talk a lot about later.

 What happens if we exceed the limits of a data type?
+For floating point, we don't abruptly transition to ``0.`` (for underflow) but instead start losing digits of precision as `subnormal numbers <https://en.wikipedia.org/wiki/Subnormal_number>`_.

+For integers, it is more fun:

 .. figure:: https://imgs.xkcd.com/comics/cant_sleep.png
    :align: center